Skip to content

 Teaching

 Students are taught through a combination of lectures, seminars, tutorials and the university Virtual Learning Environment (VLE) - BlackBoard.
 Seminars enable the discussion and development of understanding of topics covered in lectures.
 Tutorials offer additional support both during taught modules and significantly through offering supervision for the dissertation.
-The VLE is employed to support face-to-face sessions with additional resources and is also utilised to deliver online modules, where available, where journals and discussion forums are also hosted.
+The VLE is employed to support face-to-face sessions with additional resources and is also utilised to deliver online modules on both a synchronous and asynchronous basis, where journals and discussion forums are also hosted.
+Four modules are delivered online to add to the flexibility and accessibility of MA provision; these are available to all students (MAED4118, MAED4119, MAED4101 & MAED4106).
+Online modules mirror the content of their face-to-face counterparts whilst adding additional activities, which offer online interaction including formative and summative feedback on assignments, blogs, and discussion fora.
+Reading Lists, including direct links to many of the required/recommended sources, are available online through Talis Aspire.
+Assessment grades and written feedback are likewise made available via module VLEs.

 Students are assigned a Personal Academic Tutor (PAT); the PAT will work with them throughout their studies on the MA.
-Meetings with PATs are formally scheduled on at least 2 occasions in the year.
+If a PAT becomes unavailable for any reason, the Course Leader will step in and assume all regular PAT duties for the individual student.
+Meetings with PATs are formally scheduled on at least 2 occasions in the year

 Contact time